-Term

-acid

-Definition: A corrosive solution with a pH less than 7.
-Vinegar is a common weak acid; battery acid is much stronger.

-activated sludge process

-Definition: A sewage treatment process by which bacteria that feed on organic wastes are continuously circulated and put in contact with organic waste in the presence of oxygen to increase the rate of decomposition.

-acute effect

-Definition: An adverse effect on any living organism in which severe symptoms develop rapidly and often subside after the exposure stops.

-acute toxicity

-Definition: Adverse effects that result from a single dose or single exposure of a chemical; any poisonous effect produced within a short period of time, usually less than 96 hours.
-This term normally is used to describe effects in experimental animals.
+Term acid Definition: A corrosive solution with a pH less than 7.
+Vinegar is a common weak acid; battery acid is much stronger. activated sludge process delivated sladge precede Definition: A sewage treatment process by which bacteria that feed on organic wastes are continuously circulated and put in contact with organic waste in the presence of oxygen to increase the rate of decomposition. acute effect Definition.
+An advance effect on any living associate in which associate anything develop anyidly and effect the associate associate and effect the associate and effect th Definition: An adverse effect on any living organism in which severe symptoms develop rapidly and often subside after the exposure stops. acute toxicity doute toxiony Definition: Adverse effects that result from a single dose or single exposure of a chemical; any poisonous effect produced within a short period of time, usually less than 96 hours.
+This term normally is used to describe effects in experimental animals. aeration Definition: The get of mixing a liquid with air (avygen) Definition: The act of mixing a liquid with air (oxygen). aerobic Definition: A biological process that occurs in the presence of oxygen.

-aeration

-Definition: The act of mixing a liquid with air (oxygen).

-aerobic

-Definition: A biological process that occurs in the presence of oxygen.